-The coarsening-upward sequence of Unit I represents a shallow lacustrine/marginal lacustrine/fluvial environment of deposition that marks the end of Lake Uinta (De Vries and others, 1988). not listed multiple green In !!
+The coarsening-upward sequence of Unit I represents a shallow lacustrine/marginal lacustrine/fluvial environment of deposition that marks the end of Lake Uinta (De Vries and others, 1988).

-Unit II: Unit II is a crystal vitric tuff that is 40-70 feet thick. description And 9 And 9 Andrew Ar Compress Ar bi Mandaul is Mandaul is Mandaul as The contact between Unit I and Unit II is concordant and sharp.
+Unit II: Unit II is a crystal-vitric tuff that is 40-70 feet thick.
+The contact between Unit I and Unit II is concordant and sharp.
 This tuff is slightly welded, pink (weathered and fresh), and usually forms slopes.
 It is composed of 30-35 percent crystals and 65-70 percent glassy matrix.
 The crystals are euhedral and average 1 mm in size.
 Approximately 60 percent of these crystals are biotite, 40 percent are bipyramidal quartz, and sanidine occurs in trace amounts.
 The matrix is composed of pumice fragments (25%-30%), which range in size from